How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 Although plasma cutting is a highly efficient method for metal fabrication, guaranteeing safety is paramount for users of contact-start plasma cutters.
 Adhering to safety tips can greatly reduce the risk of accidents.

-Always wear protective gear, including gloves and goggles, to shield yourself from burns and eye damage caused by the intense light.
-Keep your work area clean and free from flammable materials to prevent fire hazards from sparks and molten metal.
+Always wear protective gear, including fire-resistant gloves, long sleeves, and appropriate eye and face protection (safety glasses plus a face shield or welding helmet with a filter shade selected according to standards such as ANSI Z49.1 and OSHA’s eye and face protection rules), to shield yourself from burns and eye damage caused by the intense light and flying debris.
+Keep your work area clean and free from flammable materials to prevent fire hazards from sparks and molten metal, and provide adequate ventilation or fume extraction, especially when cutting coated or galvanized metals.

-• Protective gear: Always wear gloves and goggles.
+• Protective gear: Always wear gloves, flame-resistant clothing, and appropriate ANSI-approved eye and face protection.

 • Fire prevention: Clear flammable materials from the area.